mitchelldmiller/quick-mail-wp-plugin/index.md

 * Site options for administrators to hide their profile, and limit access to user list.

+* Option to add paragraphs and line breaks to HTML messages with [wpauto](https:/codex.wordpress.org/Function_Reference/wpautop).

+* Select recipient from users or commenters.
+Reply privately to comments.

 ### Learn More
 * See [How to Send Email from WordPress Admin](http://wheredidmybraingo.com/quick-mail-wordpress-plugin-update-send-email-to-site-users/) for an introduction.

-* See [Quick Mail for WordPress 4.8](https://wheredidmybraingo.com/quick-mail-wordpress-4-8/) for update info.
+* See [Reply to Comments with Quick Mail](https://wheredidmybraingo.com/) for update info.

 ### Installation ###